Skip to content

 def to_gds(self, path: str | Path, *, mode: str = "curvilinear") -> None:

-load(path, *, pixel_size_nm=1.0, layer=None) classmethod
+load(path, *, pixel_size_nm=1.0, layer=None, lef_files=None) classmethod

 Suffix-sniffing constructor.

-.pt / .npy ignore layer. .oas / .gds honour it.
+.pt / .npy ignore layer. .oas / .gds / .def / .lef honour it. lef_files is only meaningful for .def / .lef inputs.

 Source code in src/openlithohub/api/mask.py